ox1d3x3/mem-booster/README.md

 - Optional advanced settings such as enhanced pointer precision, multimedia scheduler profile, and hardware-accelerated GPU scheduling

 Mem-Booster intentionally does not disable or modify antivirus, Defender, Memory Integrity/VBS, HPET, GPU drivers, game launchers, anti-cheat, Discord, MSI Afterburner, RivaTuner, VPNs, firewalls, RGB tools, or fan-control tools.

 ---

-## Basic usage

-1. Open **Mem-Booster**.
-2. Review the running apps list.
-3. Select apps manually or use **Safe Select**, **Extreme Select**, or **Aggressive Select**.
-4. Review the **Selected apps** panel.
-5. Optional: click **Device Optimise** and choose the Windows 11 settings you want to apply.
-6. Click **BOOST NOW**.
-7. After gaming, use **Revert Device Optimise** if you applied Device Optimise.
-8. Restart Windows if you want all closed background apps and services to return normally.

----

-## Profiles

-Mem-Booster supports local and shareable XML profiles.

-- **Save Local** saves your selected apps on your PC.
-- **Export XML** creates a shareable profile.
-- **Load XML** imports a profile from another user or system.

-If a profile contains apps that are not installed or not currently running, Mem-Booster skips them automatically.

----